 Ready-to-deploy workflows powered by Google Calendar + NextAutomation

-When an agent manually creates a Google Calendar event with a property address in the title (e.g., 'Showing - 123 Oak St'), this workflow detects the new event, extracts the address, searches the CRM for that property, and updates the calendar event description with listing details, seller contact info, and showing instructions.
+When a team member manually creates a Google Calendar event with a deal address in the title (e.g., 'Tour - 123 Industrial Pkwy'), this workflow detects the new event, extracts the address, searches the CRM for that deal, and updates the calendar event description with deal terms, broker contact info, and tour instructions.

-2n8n polls Google Calendar every 5 minutes, detects new event
+2n8n polls Google Calendar every 5 minutes, detects the new event

-3Extract property address from event title using regex
+3Extract the deal address from the event title using regex

-4Query HubSpot or CRM for listing with matching address
+4Query HubSpot or CRM for the deal with the matching address

-Agent manually creates calendar event, automation fills in all property details.
-No need to copy-paste listing info—n8n does it automatically.
-Agent arrives at showing fully briefed without additional prep work.
+An analyst manually creates a calendar event and automation fills in all deal details.
+No need to copy-paste pipeline info—n8n does it automatically.
+The team arrives at the tour fully briefed without additional prep work.

 Connect Google Calendar to your workflows with powerful triggers and actions